DarranShepherd/darranshepherd.github.io/_posts/2017-04-20-self-signed-certificate-with-subject-alternative-name-for-iis-express.md

 category: technology
 tags: development, windows, .Net
 ---
-17 years after RFC 2818 deprecated the use of the commonName attribute in an SSL certificate as a means of identifying the domain name for which its valid, [Chrome 58 has enforced it](https://www.chromestatus.com/features/4981025180483584).
+17 years after RFC 2818 deprecated the use of the commonName attribute in an SSL certificate as a means of identifying the domain name for which it's valid, [Chrome 58 has enforced it](https://www.chromestatus.com/features/4981025180483584).

 Our first hint at this was when a colleague found his development environment suddenly broken.
 Chrome was reporting "Your connection is not private" when connecting to IIS Express.